A conference of hell.

 The news about reimbursement kept roaming in all directions.
 The payments will be made in Naira’s not in dollars.
 They will only reimburse some or maybe none for the new hotel.
 The conference registration fee of $100 will be deducted from the total … Discussions as well went into objecting to such suggestions.
 The Naira exchange rate will result in a minimum twenty percent loss.
 Not to mention that the Naira wouldn’t be needed as we were approaching the last days of our stay in Abuja.

-We remained however thankful to Margaret’s efforts as one of the senior IPRA moderate personnel reminded us that we were provided with water and hit meals.
+We remained, however, thankful to Margaret’s efforts as one of the senior IPRA moderate personnel reminded us that we were provided with water and hit meals.

 Should I discuss food?
 I prefer not.
-Things were about to take a way drastic curb whereas having been fed seemed like a real luxury.
+Things were about to take away drastic curb whereas having been fed seemed like a real luxury.
 One participant had food poisoning that very night.

 I was thinking that sharing a room would still leave me on the safe side if things got tougher.

 We went to the new hotel, and I swear it felt like Eden.
-I just couldn’t believe that there is a place that has clean floor, I even felt like touching it.
+I just couldn’t believe that there is a place that has the clean floor, I even felt like touching it.
 The bed… God.
 White clean sheets.
 Real clean.
-I was overwhelmed with just feeling that I can touch the water.
+I was overwhelmed with just feeling that I can move the water.
 Just basic nice and clean felt like heaven.

-This hotel will be like the best place for me ever each time I think of the trauma I was experiencing from that filthy places.
+This hotel will be the best place for me ever each time I think of the trauma I was experiencing from that filthy places.